-Sony Alpha a7S III Mirrorless Digital Camera Body
+Sony Alpha a7S Mark III Mirrorless Digital Camera Body

-The Sony Alpha a7S III Mirrorless Digital Camera Body features optimizes video, sensitivity and speed, and raises the bar for what a full-frame mirrorless camera is capable of.
+The Sony Alpha a7S Mark III Mirrorless Digital Camera Body raises the bar for what a full-frame mirrorless camera is capable of with features including optimised video, sensitivity and speed.
 A revised 12.1MP Exmor R BSI CMOS sensor and updated BIONZ XR image processor offer faster performance, improved noise reduction, and a wider dynamic range, along with UHD 4K 120p video recording and internal 10-bit 4:2:2 sampling.

 The updated sensor design of the Sony A7SIII also brings improved autofocus performance via 759 phase-detection points, which offer intelligent subject tracking and Real-time Eye AF to ensure critical focus on moving subjects in all recording modes.
 The sensor and BIONZ XR processor also facilitate impressive sensitivity, with an expanded range from ISO 40-409600, as well as fast 10 fps continuous shooting for up to 1000 consecutive raw frames.
 Additionally, 5-axis SteadyShot INSIDE sensor-shift image stabilization is available, too, which minimizes the appearance of camera shake by up to 5.5 stops.